SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 magizhvuRRu – being blissful without any worries

-unnai – you (who created such aspects for all my 3 tools – mind, speech, body)
+unnai – you (who created such aspects for all my three faculties of mind, speech, body)

 vaNanga – to experience